Gametoast/ZeroMunge/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+If applicable, a clear and concise description of what you expected to happen.

-**Screenshots & Log file**
-If applicable, attach screenshots and/or a log file to help explain your problem.

 **Environment (please complete the following information as best you can):**
  - OS: [e.g. Windows 10 Home 64-bit]
  - Zero Munge version or commit: [e.g. r146 or f32b53a4666c1adf58520fd7e455a92d7d58a047]

+**File attachments**
+If applicable, please attach screenshots, log files, ZMD files, etc. to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Add any other context/notes about the problem here.